Chapter 3:

 “There’s a chance, but I doubt it,” she said.

 It was an office building after all.
 The Leech wouldn’t go after a cursed-spirit there.
 She wasn’t that desperate anymore.
-There was no need for low-hanging fruit.
-Not after she corrupted the loving spirit of Satsuki’s brother.
+Not after she corrupted Satsuki’s brother.

 “Though who knows?
 Today might be our lucky day.”

-Ryoma unfastened his seatbelt and reached for his wooden katana at the back of Satsuki’s car.
+Ryoma unfastened his seatbelt and reached for his wooden katana in the backseat of Satsuki’s car.

-He stood in the open street as people ran as far as they could from the tall office building.
+He stood in the open road as people ran as far as they could from the large office building.

 Clenching the handle of his wooden katana, Ryoma replied to his aunt’s words.